Pedestrians and motorised wheelchairs

 - When cycling or running, warn others by calling out or ringing your bell if you wish to pass.

-In conjunction with Roads and Maritime, under the Local Government Road Safety Program, Federation Council hosts a series of 65 Plus Workshops annually to promote safe pedestrian behaviour, mobility options (including motorised wheelchair), clarify user responsibilities and increase knowledge of current road rules.
+In conjunction with Transport for NSW, under the Local Government Road Safety Program, from time to time Federation Council hosts a series of 65 Plus Workshops annually to promote safe pedestrian behaviour, mobility options (including motorised wheelchair), medical assessments to renew licence, clarify user responsibilities and increase knowledge of current road rules.